-Never threaten service users with being sent home or excluded from the project.
-Markfield will only exclude service users in extreme cases and this can only be decided with the agreement of the Director.
+Never threaten members with being sent home or excluded from Markfield.
+Markfield will only exclude members in the most exceptional and extreme cases, and this can only be decided with the agreement of the Director.

-Support you may need in managing behaviour you find challenging Always ask for assistance from a more experienced member of staff if you cannot contain a situation.
+Support you may need in managing behaviour you find challenging

+Always ask for assistance from a more experienced member of staff if you cannot contain a situation.

-Always remember that it is acceptable to leave the situation if you are finding it too difficult or stressful to manage.
-However, before you leave, it is your responsibility to ensure that you have arranged for another staff member to deal with the situation.
-If you are ever worried that you might lose your temper, you must take yourself away from the situation until you calm down.
+Always remember that it is acceptable to leave a situation if you are finding it too difficult or stressful to manage.
+If you are ever worried that you might lose your temper or are unable to cope, you must take yourself away from the situation until you calm down.
+However, before you leave, it is your responsibility to ensure that you have spoken to session leader and they arranged cover.

 If you have found a situation difficult or stressful it is important that you report this to your manager, and have a chance to reflect on it, think about how it has made you feel, and think about what you might be able to do differently in the future.
-If you cannot do this within the end of session meeting, you should arrange a supervision or other short meeting with your manager as soon as possible.
+If you cannot do this within the end of session meeting, you should arrange a supervision or meeting with your manager as soon as possible.